MystikalGinger/Revoke_ALL_MFA/README.md

 # Revoke_ALL_MFA
 Revoke all MFA methods for users in CSV list

 This script will remove the authentication methods for users in the selected CSV.
+This script will ask for confirmation on each user.
+This can be modified to not ask for confirmation if you are sure that the csv you have does not include any accounts you do not want to target.
+To do this you need to remove lines 30,31,& 32.

 To obtain a CSV please export from Azure by

 1. Going to entra.microsoft.com and logging in as an administrator
 2. Selecting All users under the users tab